-a group of US state attorneys general have joined together to initiate multi-state investigations of data breaches.
-At the federal level, the US Secret Service (Electronic Crimes Task Forces and Cyber Intelligence Section), FBI and DHS play leading roles in identifying and investigating cyber breaches.
-The SEC also requires disclosure of material cyber risks and incidents, and has initiated several investigations relating to cyber incidents and information security.
+Enforcement of cybersecurity rules and standards falls to a variety of federal and state agencies.
+Various state attorneys general have initiated investigations of major data breaches and, in some cases, a group of state attorneys general have joined together to initiate multi-state investigations of data breaches.
+In February 2018, DOJ announced the creation of a Cyber-Digital Task Force, which issued a report describing the ways that DOJ is combatting the global cyberthreat and how federal law enforcement can more effectively accomplish its mission in this vital and evolving area.
+The SEC requires disclosure of material cyber risks and incidents, and has initiated several investigations (and is beginning to bring enforcement actions) relating to cyber incidents and information security.
+Recently, this has included an increased focus on potential insider trading before an incident is publicly announced).
 The FTC has also investigated companies for failing to protect consumers' personal information and take reasonable cybersecurity steps.
-The FTC has reached over 50 settlements of enforcement actions related to the alleged failure of companies to take reasonable data security measures.
+The FTC has reached over 50 settlements of enforcement actions related to companies' alleged failure to implement reasonable data security measures.
 HHS also has the authority to investigate data breaches involving medical information.
 The US Congress has also initiated its own investigations into prominent data breaches.